Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 Bathrooms in Rome - Why there are (usually) no toilet seats

 Public toilet without seat coverBars and restaurants must have a guest bathroom.
-It is common to find toilet without seat cover
+It is common to find toilets without a seat cover.

 And every time, we purchased a "backup" toilet seat because there are endless designs and no two toilets or toilet seats are alike.